Traveling to the French capital this winter? Here are some of the fun things to do in Paris in winter for an ultimate winter getaway.

 On top of the lights that embroid the champs elysées avenue and the Avenue Montaigne, other Christmas lights and decorations worth seeing include ones at the Galerie Lafayette which are a spectacular sight, the Bon Marché, and the Bercy Village which turns into a magical Christmas forest.

-Free of charge if you stroll through all the places on your own but if you don’t want or can’t walk for so long, you can book a spot at the bus of illumination tour at just 23 euros.
+Free of charge if you stroll through all the places on your own but if you don’t want or can’t walk for so long, you can book a spot on this bus illumination tour at just 23 euros.

-The bus of illumination passes through all the iconic landmarks of Paris to be able to enjoy the Christmas lights from the comfort of the bus.
+The illumination bus passes through all the iconic landmarks of Paris to be able to enjoy the Christmas lights from the comfort of the bus.

 Read more: Best places to visit in Europe in winter